DerAndereDomenic/atcg_framework/README.md

 ## Building

 This framework is primarily tested on Windows using MSVC.
 For Linux, gcc is recommended.
-Additional dependencies needed for building the project are [CMake>=3.27](https://cmake.org), [Python3.9](https://www.python.org), and [pytorch2.4.0](https://pytorch.org).
+Additional dependencies needed for building the project are [CMake>=3.27](https://cmake.org), [Python>=3.9](https://www.python.org), [CUDA>=12.1](https://developer.nvidia.com/cuda-toolkit), and [pytorch2.4.0](https://pytorch.org) with the same CUDA version as your global CUDA installation.
 Newer versions should also work.

 After installing the dependencies, clone the repository recursively (to include submodules)